snooppr/snoop/README.en.md

                         Set maximum time allocation for waiting for a response from the server (seconds).
 Affects the search duration.
-                        Affects 'Timeout errors:' On. this option is necessary with a slow Internet connection to avoid long freezes in case of network problems
-                        (by default, the value is set to 5s) --found-print, -f     Print only found accounts --no-func, -n         ✓Monochrome terminal, do not use colors in url ✓Disable sound ✓Disable opening web browser
+                        Affects 'Timeout errors:' On. this option is necessary with a slow Internet connection (by default 9s) --found-print, -f     Print only found accounts --no-func, -n         ✓Monochrome terminal, do not use colors in url ✓Disable sound ✓Disable opening web browser